dalong0514/readnotes/20200106计算原文/2020112Clean-Architecture/2020112Clean-Architecture3501.md

 11. Our company held the patent.
 Our employment contract made it clear that anything we invented

 belonged to our company.
-My boss told me:「You sold it to us for one dollar, and we didn’t pay you that dollar.」
+My boss told me:「You sold it to us for one dollar, and we didn't pay you that dollar.」

 360